Runninghill/rh-angular-rsa-form-validators/projects/rh-rsa-form-validators/README.md

 # Usage💡

-To begin validating your South African specific form fields, start by importing the _RsaFormValidators_ class.
+To begin validating your South African specific forms and form controls, start by **importing** the _RsaFormValidators_ class.

 ```Javascript
 import { RsaFormValidator } from 'rh-angular-rsa-form-validators'
 ```

+For form control validators:

 Add the appropriate validator to your form control(s).